 Mother’s Day / Motherless Day

 I was only 8 years old when my maternal grandmother died, an event that deeply saddened and changed my young mother.
-As a gesture of daughterly compassion I took it upon myself to make sure that ever after Mother had a white carnation among her other flowers on Mother’s Day.
+As a gesture of daughterly compassion I took it upon myself to make sure that every Mother’s Day after that, my mother had a white carnation among her other flowers she received on Mother’s Day.
 That single flower was my unspoken acknowledgment of my grandmother’s absence on a day I knew her daughter was missing her very much.

 In the grocery, at the drug store, in Walmart, I pass racks of colorful greeting cards and invariably my eyes fall upon a beautiful one that says “Happy Mother’s Day From Your Son” or “For a Dear Mother on Mother’s Day” and my breath catches in my throat.
 It is difficult for me to accept the fact that cards such as those are for other people, not for me.